Bessie Ernst Williams, June 16th, 2015

 LW: What did his letter say do you remember?

-BW: Yeah, it was a very basic kinda letter.
+BW: Yeah, it was a very basic kind of letter.
 He thanked me, he had an opportunity to read it and he enjoyed it and basically that was it.
-And at that particular time they were working on the Kerner report, or something like that, but he acknowledged it.
+And at that particular time I think they were working on the Kerner report, or something like that, but he acknowledged it.

 LW: In terms of what you mentioned about a lack of understanding, a lack of communication, you think that was the root of the uprising in ‘43 and in ‘67?

-BW: In ‘43 from what I know because I was just going into intermediate school at that time.
-That was a true race riot and it was connected with jobs and things like that.
-When a lot of people came in from the south after world war one you had people blacks and whites, predominantly whites who were in segregated areas had attitudes toward black people these are the people they were competing with for jobs you see and economics came in there so in ‘43 supposedly something happened on Belle Isle and supposedly someone threw a baby in the river whatever you know and anyway the whites attacked the blacks, they pulled them off street cars and all that stuff you can look it up on the computers it really was hate, it was hate.
-The neighborhood I lived in over here called the cultural center had Croatians and Serbians and Poles and Afro Americans and Greeks and we were all in one big melting pot we were all, you know, same economic level everything all of us being taught in order for you to do anything or be anything you must go to school.
+BW: In ‘43, from what I know because I was just going into intermediate school at that time, that was a true race riot and it was connected with jobs and things like that.
+When a lot of people came in from the South after World War One you had people blacks and whites, predominantly whites, who were in segregated areas had attitudes toward black people these are the people they were competing with for jobs you see and economics came in there so in ‘43 supposedly something happened on Belle Isle and supposedly someone threw a baby in the river or whatever you know and anyway the whites attacked the blacks, they pulled them off street cars and all that stuff you can look it up on the computers.
+It really was hate, it was hate.
+The neighborhood I lived in over here called the cultural center had Croatians and Serbians and Poles and Afro-Americans and Greeks and we were all in one big melting pot we were all, you know, same economic level everything all of us being taught in order for you to do anything or be anything you must go to school.
 Common values everything and it was absolutely great.
 That’s the area that I grew up in.
-There are some people who may have lived in that area because on one side of Warren we were really integrated down near the market we were, but on some streets it was like all black or all white and so those kids went to schools that were predominantly black schools did not have, I don’t think they had, access to the kinds of things that we had growing up.
+There are some people who may have lived in that area because on one side of Warren we were really integrated down near the market we were, but on some streets it was like all black or all white and so those kids went to schools that were predominantly black schools did not have, I don’t think they had access to the kinds of things that we had growing up.
 I went to Balch I went to Garfield I went to Northeastern, very integrated community, very, very integrated community.
 And I take that working and being in that kind of environment made me the kind of person that I am.

 LW: What street was your family living on?

 BW: Med, m-e-d, and you know what killed us?
-Ninety-four, Ninety-four cut right through our neighborhood and it destroyed our community and our people went other places and then the Chrysler came through and that made a difference.
+[Interstate] 94.
+94 cut right through our neighborhood and it destroyed our community and our people went other places and then the Chrysler [Freeway] came through and that made a difference.
 Another thing which I always said was contributed by the government.
-When the men came home from the war in ‘48 you had the G.I. bill and many of our men, and when I say our men I mean black community, who went to college, went on the G.I. bill.
+When the men came home from the war in ‘48 you had the G.I.
+Bill and many of our men, and when I say "our" men I mean black community, who went to college, went on the G.I.
+Bill.
 They were going out here to Wayne University, which was one big building, and Quonset Huts.
-You remember Quonset Hut, signs those little rain kinda things, ok, but at that particular time they only, also at that time were dealing with housing and the people that came back that were white had access to those G.I. loans and they bought houses and moved out and began to establish little cities like, I think of Southfield, Farmington and whatever and they left us with Detroit.
+You remember Quonset Hut, signs those little rain kind of things, ok, but at that particular time they only, also at that time were dealing with housing and the people that came back that were white had access to those G.I. loans and they bought houses and moved out and began to establish little cities like, I think of Southfield, Farmington and whatever and they left us with Detroit.
 Many whites stayed, and we had an integrated community in certain sections but it became sort of racially divided in terms of the community.